mdyao/HDR-BiTNet/README.md

 ![test_set_AdobeExpress_AdobeExpress_AdobeExpress](https://github.com/mdyao/HDR-BiTNet/assets/33108887/dc5b1ebe-de24-444f-ab5e-818bed782ea4)

-This gif file is tone mapped to the SDR and compressed for visulization.
+This gif file is tone mapped to SDR and compressed for visulization.

 See more comparison of SDR video and HDR video in `example/` folder.